PaulPloumhans/Image-Processing-API/README.md

 This is the first project of the Udacity Full Stack JavaScript Developer Nanodegree program: Image Processing API.

 It consists in an Express server that exposes an API to resize JPEG images.
-If the same iamge is resized multiple times to the same resolution, a cached copy of the resized image is seved from the second time onwards.
+If the same image is resized multiple times to the same resolution, a cached copy of the resized image is served from the second time onwards.

-In order to be accessed by the API, the images need to be in folder `images`.
+In order for the API to access them, the images need to be in folder `images`.
 The resized images will be in the folder `thumbnails`, with a name that uniquely identifies the original image and the new resolution.